swcarpentry/shell-novice/episodes/07-find.md

 > ~~~
 > {: .source}
 >
-> She wants to write a shell script that takes a directory and a species
+> She wants to write a shell script that takes a species as the first command-line argument
-> as command-line parameters and return one file called `species.txt`
+> and a directory as the second argument.
+The script should return one file called `species.txt`
-> containing a list of dates and the number of that species seen on that date,
+> containing a list of dates and the number of that species seen on each date.
-> such as this file for rabbits:
+> For example using the data shown above, `rabbits.txt` would contain:
 >
 > ~~~
 > 2013-11-05,22
 > 2013-11-06,19
-> 2013-11-07,18
 > ~~~
 > {: .source}
 >